pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 Synopsis
 -------------------------------------------------------------------------------

-This graph transformation algorithm generates a new graph that contains all of the same edges of the original graph except every vertex has been converted to a line graph.
+pgr_lineGraphFull, converts original graph to a line graph, by keeping all the original edges and each vertex will be converted to a complete graph between the adjacent original edges.

 One application for this type of graph transformation is to allow for the addition of a cost to turning in shortest path calcuations for routing traffic.
 This can be done because each of the intersections (vertices) in the original graph are now line graphs that have a new edge for each possible turn across that intersection.